-Safeguarding records are held electronically - we use CPOMS.
-Safeguarding and Child Protection records are stored securely and are separate from the main pupil file.
+Safeguarding records are held electronically.
+Any outstanding Safeguarding and Child Protection records are stored securely and are separate from the main pupil file.
 Authorisation to access these records is controlled by the Headteacher and Designated Safeguarding Lead, information should be kept confidential.